DTJF/girtobac/_ChangeLog.md

 - [forum page](http://www.freebasic.net/forum/viewtopic.php?p=190158)

-or feel free to send your ideas directly to the author (\Email).
+or feel free to send your ideas directly to the author (\Mail).

 Versions  {#SecVersions}